AbstractSDK/cw-orch-workshop/README.md

 In this quest, you will learn how to test your contract inside a local Rust environment.
 You will see what cw-orch provides and how easy it is to test your contracts!
 All the code in this quest is actually ran inside [`cw-multi-test`](https://github.com/CosmWasm/cw-multi-test/).

+We will re-use the cw20 and cw721 standard implementations from other projects.
+You will learn a little about inter-operability and working with other projects.

 ### Specifics

 - The native and cw20 token used for minting are whitelisted at contract instantiation.
 - The contract is only able to mint 1 NFT per block per address.
 So if you want to mint an NFT for the same account, you need to wait at least 1 block.
+- We won't touch at the contract code at all.
+Feel free to browse it though, there may be some hidden good (and maybe bad ?) practices that you can re-use in your own projects !

 ### Sub-quests